-Gianni Franco D. Tirado, 50, Filipino, Senior Vice President, is the Regional Sales Director of West Mindanao.
+Gianni Franco D. Tirado, 50, Filipino, Senior Vice President, is the Sales Director of Mindanao.
+He was formerly designated as Regional Sales Director of West Mindanao.
 Prior to assuming his current role, he was the Marketing and Sales Director of Central Mindanao (February 2013 to September 2013), District Sales Manager of Central Mindanao (March 2009 to February 2013) and Branch Manager for several branches in Mindanao (November 2000 to February 2009).
-He also assumed the Branch Operations Head of Marbel (February 1998 to October 2000), CI/Appraiser/Loans Clerk (June 1996 to January 1998) and CASA Bookkeeper of Dadiangas (October 1993 to May 1996).
+He also assumed the Branch Operations Head of Marbel (February 1998 to October 2000), Cl/Appraiser/Loans Clerk (June 1996 to January 1998) and CASA Bookkeeper of Dadiangas (October 1993 to May 1996).
 Mr. Tirado earned his Bachelor of Science in Commerce major in Accounting degree from the Notre Dame of Dadiangas University in 1993.
 He also completed his Master's in Education major in Special Education at the Holy Cross of Davao College in 2009.